Do you want to display the most accurate comment count in WordPress?

-To get started with this method, you need to install and activate the Simple Blog Stats plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+To get started, you need to install and activate the Simple Blog Stats plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you can see all the different shortcodes by going to the Settings » Simple Blog Stats page.
+Upon activation, you can see all the plugin’s shortcodes by going to the Settings » Simple Blog Stats page.

-To show the total count of all approved comments on your website, simply use the following shortcode: [sbs_approved]
+To display the total count of all approved comments on your WordPress blog, simply use the following shortcode: [sbs_approved]

 For more information on how to place the shortcode, please see our guide on how to add a shortcode in WordPress.

-After adding the shortcode, you can visit your WordPress website to see the total count of all approved comments.
+After adding the shortcode, you can visit your WordPress website to see the total comment count live.

-If you want to include pingbacks and trackbacks in the total comment count, then you’ll need to add custom code to your website.
+If you want to include pingbacks and trackbacks in the total comment count, then you will need to add custom code to your website.

 That’s why we recommend using WPCode.
-It is the easiest and safest way to add custom code in WordPress without having to edit any core WordPress theme files.
+It is the easiest and safest way to add custom code in WordPress without editing any WordPress theme files.

 The first thing you need to do is install and activate the free WPCode plugin on your website.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Here, you’ll see all of WPCode’s ready-made snippets that you can add to your site.
+Here, you will see all of WPCode’s ready-made snippets that you can add to your site.

-To start, enter a title for the custom code snippet.
+To start, you need to enter a title for the custom code snippet.
 This can be anything that helps you identify the snippet in your WordPress dashboard.

-Once you’ve done that, simply paste the following snippet into the code editor:
+Once you have done that, simply paste the following snippet into the code editor:

 function wpbeginner_comment_count() {